OJB-Quantum/MuMax3-How-To/README.md

 ______________________________________________________________________________________________________________________________________________________
 Uses code heavily-modified for clarity, inspired from: (https://github.com/mumax/3) & (https://mumax.github.io/examples.html)

-(Examples computed in this repository were performed on an NVIDIA (RTX4070 Ti Super) GPU, connected externally to a Microsoft Surface Pro 8).
+(Examples computed in this repository were performed on an NVIDIA (RTX 4070 Ti Super) GPU, connected externally to a Microsoft Surface Pro 8).

 ||
 |-----------|